Kong/docs.konghq.com/app/_src/gateway/plugin-development/custom-entities.md

 })

 if err then
-  kong.log.err("Error when inserting keyauth credential: " .. err)
+  kong.log.err("Error when selecting keyauth credential: " .. err)
   return nil
 end